KoltesDigital/blender-addon-registry/README.md

 6. Enable the addon by ticking the rightmost box

 The addon registry now appears below the regular addon panel.
 Just scroll down!

+### Root certificates

+Python in Blender does not ship with root certificates, which is unfortunate because the registry is served over HTTPS.
+Without these certificates, connection errors will show up.

+1. Download the cacerts from <https://github.com/jcgregorio/httplib2/tree/master/python3/httplib2>
+2. Rename the file to `cacert.pem` and move it into `Blender installation path /VERSION/python/lib/site-packages/requests`

+No need to restart Blender.

 ## Usage